NelsonPython/AstroPiQuake/README.md

 ### Sensing environment data

-Sense Hat is an IMU or Inertial Measurement Unit

-- Temperature and humidity sensors
-- Barometric Pressure sensor
-- Accelerometer that measures acceleration forces
-- Gyroscope that measures momentum and rotation
-- Magnetometer that measures the Earth’s own magnetic field, a bit like a compass
+Sense Hat has temperature and humidity sensors.
+It can sense the barometric pressure.
+It has an IMU or Inertial Measurement Unit with an accelerometer that measures acceleration forces, a gyroscope that measures momentum and rotation, and a magnetometer that measures the Earth’s own magnetic field, similar to a compass.
+Here are the [technical specifications](SenseHatSpecs.md).

 Accelerometer and gyroscope data are measured using [coordinates](https://en.wikipedia.org/wiki/Euler_angles).
 These are sometimes referred to as yaw, pitch, and roll.